-Goddess Siddhidatri is worshipped on a ninth day.
+Goddess Siddhidatri is worshipped on the ninth day.
 She is said to possess all kinds of siddhis.
 She can be seen sitting on a Lotus and has four hands.

 Colors Also Play An Important Role In Navratri

 This is one of the most loving festivals of India and is celebrated with enthusiasm and significance.
-Navratri is celebrated for 9 continuous days and each day purifies our soul and teaches something new, that helps to face life problems and achieve our goals.
+Navratri is celebrated for 9 days of Navratri and each day purifies our soul and teaches something new, that helps us to face life problems and achieve our goals.